douglas86/ci-project4-restaurant-booking-system/README.md

 - You have to update both fields at the sametime
 - Clicking the "X" or the Cancel button will exit the modal
 - When submit is clicked, it will send it to a database for updating
-- You can see it update on the history dashboard
-- The message response has not yet been worked out
-- You will notice that it has been updated
+- which will send you a message to say it has been updated
-- When you look at the different dates between created and updated

 ![update_records_1.png](static/images/docs/testing/manual_testing/update_records_1.png)